 Greek Grammar of Ornament

-Owen describes Greek art as borrowed partly from the Egyptian and partly Assyrian.
-However, it has developed in a new direction but unlike those genres, it is not restrained by religious laws.
+Owen describes Greek art as partly borrowed from Egyptian and partly from Assyrian art.
+However, it has developed in a new direction, but unlike those genres, it is not restrained by religious laws.

 The patterns on the Greek plates 3, 4 & 5 are from Greek and Etruscan Vases in the British Museum and the Louvre.